 The more you use opportunities to be mindful, the more your brain creates new connections and new growth, making it more and more your natural way of being.[i]
 If you practice being mindful during activities you enjoy, not only are you training your brain, but you’re bringing stress hormones down, enhancing feel-good neurotransmitters and generally filling up your tank of wellbeing.
 For me this happens with music and dance.
 You can also train your mindfulness muscle by spending regular time in sitting meditation.
 There are many ways to meditate – focusing on the breath is only one of them (but remember to bring in the kindness element!).
 You can find courses and recordings to guide you through mindfulness, relaxation and compassion.

 “The one thing I have done consistently over the years that has benefited me by far the most is a daily meditation practice.
 One of the side effects of meditation for me is seeing ‘thoughts as thoughts’.
 Thoughts weigh nothing … So … I recommend meditation, even if it is just five minutes in the morning.
 Sitting, eyes closed, counting breaths – that’s it.”

 Coping in the moment

 Feelings are in-the-moment things.
-Your emotions may be at rock bottom now but there is no way of predicting how they will be in ten minutes, or in ten days and ten minutes.
+In Chapter 13 I described them as waves that rise and subside.
+They pass.
+They transform into something else.
+Your emotions may be at rock bottom now but there is no way of predicting how they will be in ten minutes or in ten days.
 These days, the only certainty I have about my emotions is that they come and go, and the less I get them tangled up with my thoughts, the more likely they will move on.